-Chairman and CEO of Gardner Denver Inc., a manufacturer of products for energy, industrial and medical applications, since July 2013

-Mr. Sullivan previously served as executive advisor to CCMP Capital Advisors LLC, a private equity firm, from 2012 to 2013.
-He also served as president, CEO and a director of Buoyrus International Inc., a surface and underground mining equipment company from 2004 until 2011 and president from 2000 to 2004.
+Mr. Sullivan previously served as Chairman and CEO of Gardner Denver Inc., a manufacturer of products for energy, industrial and medical applications, from July 2013 to June 2014.
+Mr. Sullivan served as executive advisor to CCMP Capital Advisors LLC, a private equity firm, from 2012 to 2013.
+He also served as president, CEO and a director of Bucyrus International Inc., a surface and underground mining equipment company from 2004 until 2011 and president from 2000 to 2004.
 In 2012, he served as a special consultant to Wisconsin Governor Scott Walker and he chaired the Governor's Council on Workforce Investment and the College of Workforce Readiness Council.
-He currently chairs the Wisconsin Mining Association and he is a director of Aurora Health Care, Inc. and Northwestern Mutual Life Insurance Company.
+He currently chairs the Wisconsin Mining Association and he is a director of

+Aurora Health Care, Inc. and Northwestern Mutual Life Insurance Company.
 As a former president and CEO of a company that manufactures mining equipment, Mr. Sullivan brings to the Board a unique perspective about the mining industry.